staskevich/MIDICPU/README.md

 FIRMWARE:

-The code in the src/ folder can be assembled for the PIC16F887 device using the Microchip's MPASM assembler.
+The code in the src/ folder can be assembled for the PIC16F887 device using Microchip's MPASM assembler.
 Selected firmware images are located in the hex/ folder.
 Firmware patches in SysEx format are in the syx/ folder.